rahulnarayananl/Endocrinologist/README.md

 # Endocrinologist

- A machine learning model which predicts whether or not the user has diabetes is developed using sklearn.
+ A machine learning model which predicts whether or not the user will have diabetes melitus.
  -----------------------------
  >1.
 SVM has been used for model.
  >2.
 To make user friendly, stripped off a GUI and built a website which has form to accept input from user.